Gagravarr/VorbisJava/README.txt

 Included in the tika module are Parser and Detector plugins for Apache Tika for Ogg based file formats.
 Currently, parsers are only available for the Audio formats (Vorbis, Opus, Speex, Flac), but a basic stream info outputting parser exists for other Ogg types.
+Theora video support should be available shortly.
 Detection should handle all the well known Ogg formats (Audio and Video).

 The parsers and detector include appropriate service registry entries for Tika to allow these plugins to be automatically loaded by Tika.
 Simply ensure that